jlgerber/cpp_happy_fun_time/session_15/session15.md

 #### Aliases and Anchors

-Yaml has the ability to name a section and refer to it later in the document. yaml-cpp supports this through the Achor and Alias tags.
+Yaml has the ability to name a section and refer to it later in the document. yaml-cpp supports this through the Anchor and Alias tags.

 ```
 YAML::Emitter out;